-In this year's General Assembly session, which began on January 9, Virginia legislators will consider critical investment in programs that reduce polluted runoff and lead to cleaner waterways.
-Legislators will also vote on many other policy proposals that affect our waters.
+In this year's General Assembly session, which ran from January 9 to February 23, Virginia legislators considered critical investments in programs that reduce polluted runoff and lead to cleaner waterways, as well as significant policy proposals that affect our waters.

 CBF's latest State of the Bay Report shows the Bay's recovery is fragile, but restoration efforts are working.
-That's why this year it's more important than ever that our legislators support the following priorities:
+We are grateful that Virginia legislators recommitted themselves to programs that will restore the Bay by 2025.

-- Investing $50 million in the Stormwater Local Assistance Fund, which provides matching grants to localities for projects that reduce polluted runoff, including stream restoration, wetland construction, and rain gardens.
-In the existing budget, the General Assembly appropriated $20 million for the current year, but nothing for fiscal year 2020.
+- $10 million in the Stormwater Local Assistance Fund, which provides matching grants to localities for projects that reduce polluted runoff, including stream restoration, wetland construction, and rain gardens.

-- Investing $4 million total in oyster replenishment to assist commercial watermen and restoration for sanctuary reefs in fiscal year 2020, an increase compared to the $3 million appropriated in the existing budget.
+- $4 million for oyster shell replenishment to assist commercial watermen and restoration for sanctuary reefs.

 More Trees, Please

-Localities need more flexibility so that they can rely on trees to improve water quality in local streams and the Chesapeake Bay.
+Localities need more flexibility to rely on trees to improve water quality in local streams and the Chesapeake Bay.
 Trees absorb polluted runoff and stabilize soils, reduce the cost of drinking water treatment, improve air quality, reduce urban temperatures, absorb greenhouse gases, and increase property values.
 Under current Virginia law, Chesapeake Bay watershed localities may only require developers to plant and replace a very limited number of trees.
-HB 2333 would allow cities and counties in Virginia to require more tree cover to achieve clean water goals.
+Unfortunately, H.B.
+2333, which would have allowed cities and counties in Virginia to require more tree cover to achieve clean water goals, did not pass.

 Protecting the Most Important Fish in the Sea

-Virginia's menhaden fishery is currently on the path to noncompliance after legislation to make required modest updates to the harvest quota did not pass in the 2018 session.
-To support wise management of this key forage fish, legislators must support bringing the state's menhaden regulations in line with the Atlantic States Marine Fisheries Commission.
+Virginia's menhaden fishery was on the path to noncompliance after legislation to make required modest updates to the harvest quota did not pass in the 2018 session.
+To support wise management of this key forage fish, we encouraged legislators to support bringing the state's menhaden regulations in line with the Atlantic States Marine Fisheries Commission.
 Bills which would have transferred management of this critical forage fish from the General Assembly to the Virginia Marine Resources Commission, unfortunately failed to pass in subcommittee.

 Opposing Oil Exploration and Drilling Off Virginia's Coast

 Offshore drilling in our region would pose an unacceptable risk to the health of the Chesapeake Bay and Virginia's coastal waters and threaten our economy.
-This session CBF will work to support state legislation that limits oil exploration and offshore drilling in our waters, but it, too, failed to advance.
+CBF supported legislation that would have limited oil exploration and offshore drilling in our waters, but it, too, failed to advance.